CODERORCA/linux-security-hardening-guide/README.md

 # Ubuntu Basic Cybersecurity
 This repo contains Documentations on how to setup Linux Ubuntu, including the necessary and optional system hardening advices for a more secure experience.

+## Important update (March 8th, 2025)
+A bug has been discovered regarding changing the Hostname.
+Brave Browser is bound to lock you out or deny use of the Browser.
+The reason is the Brave Browser creating a SingletonLock file which is tied to the Hostname.
+The documentation has been updated accordingly providing a solution.
+Should this ever occur please consult Chapter 5.
+Apps installieren, subchapter 5.3 Brave Browser.
+Please read the red color in bold fonts included warning carefully and follow it step by step.

 ## What is being provided?
 A detailed Documentation about how to harden Ubuntu Linux distros in basic level.
 The documentation has two types of instructions.
 A shortened version and a very detailed followed after that.
 The instructions are divided into two categories: Mandatory and Optional Settings